South Boston Massachusetts, USA Travel Guide

 Inform staff when ordering.
 Menus often list allergens that many people have.

-Gluten-free options are common.
+Gluten-no-cost alternatives are common.
 Halal and Kosher meals are available in diverse neighborhoods of Boston.
 Research in advance or use specialized apps.

 HappyCow (vegan/vegetarian), AllergyEats (allergen-friendly).

-Concentrate on seafood or Italian cuisine.
+Concentrate on seafood or Italian dishes.

 Hands-on local dish experience.